Judgment at Nuremberg (Playhouse 90): Cast

-Telford Taylor, former brigadier general and chief counsel for the prosecution at the Nuremberg trials, hosted the broadcast.
+Telford Taylor, former brigadier general and chief counsel for the prosecution at the Nuremberg trials, hosted the broadcast, which includes performances by the following cast.

 Production

-The teleplay was broadcast live on April 16, 1959, as part of the CBS television series, Playhouse 90.
+The teleplay was broadcast on April 16, 1959, as part of the CBS television series, Playhouse 90.
 Playhouse 90 aired from 1956 to 1960.
 In a 1970 poll of television editors, it was named "the greatest television series of all time."

 Abby Mann wrote the teleplay for Playhouse 90.
 Prior to writing it, Mann met with Telford Taylor who said the Judges' Trial was most significant of the Nuremberg trials.
 Mann then read the transcript of the Judges' Trial, and it "haunted him".
 When he was hired at Playhouse 90, he pitched the idea and traveled to Germany to conduct further research.

 George Roy Hill was the director and Herbert Brodkin the producer.
 Telford Taylor was credited as technical consultant.
 Albert Heschong was the art director and George R. Nelson the set decorator.
 Dick Joy was the announcer.